Stop Racing Thoughts and Anxiety: How Winnie the Pooh and Piglet Use the "Swerve" Tool

 Step 2: Say “Swerve” (Out Loud or Silently)

 When your thoughts start speeding toward a crash, say the word: “Swerve.”
+Whisper it, think it, mouth it — doesn’t matter.
+The word is your pattern-interrupt that bumps your brain onto a safer lane.

 Step 3: Pause and Regroup

-Take a breath.
+This pause is your power move.
+Take one slow breath.
 Feel your feet on the ground.
-Much like Pooh deciding whether to have one jar of honey or two—this is your moment to stop reacting and start regrouping.
+Like Pooh deciding between one jar of honey or two — you choose to stop reacting and start regrouping.

 Step 4: Assess and Decide

+From this calmer headspace, you can now choose what comes next.
+Maybe it’s taking a walk, texting a friend, or reminding yourself of the truth behind the fear.
 You might not be able to avoid every pitfall in the Hundred Acre Wood—but you can choose a wiser path through it.

 Example 1: Swerve from Anxiety to Confidence

-Piglet, known for his constant fretting, often gets overwhelmed by the simplest things—like deciding what color scarf to wear.
+Piglet, known for his constant fretting, often gets overwhelmed by the simplest things — like deciding what color scarf to wear.
 Pooh explained how Piglet would pace in circles, wringing his tiny hands, paralyzed by his own thoughts.
 Even picking a scarf for a crisp autumn day became a full-blown anxiety spiral.

-"One day," Pooh recounted, "Piglet had to choose between a green scarf and a yellow one.
 You’d think he was defusing a bomb with how serious he looked!
-So, I decided we needed a solution—and that’s when we remembered your 'Swerve' tool."
+So, I decided we needed a solution — and that’s when we remembered your ‘Swerve’ tool.”

 So they gave it a try.
-The next time Piglet’s thoughts started racing, he said “Swerve,” paused, took a breath, and regrouped.
-Suddenly, it wasn’t life or death—it was just a scarf.
+The next time Piglet’s thoughts started racing, he said “Swerve,” paused, took a breath and regrouped.
+Suddenly, it wasn’t life or death — it was just a scarf.

 And that day, he proudly wore the green one like a champion.